kabousvlieg/octopress/source/about/index.markdown

 Why did I title this blog "Embedded fool"?
 Partly because I will be fooling around with various ideas and concepts on this blog, and partly to remind myself that many times I am wrong and foolish, and should not hold on to the stated opinions on this blog too tightly.

-You can contact me at kobusengineer at google dot com if you have any questions.
+You can contact me at kobus at embeddedfool dot net if you have any questions.